When is Narcos: Mexico season 2 released? What’s going to happen?

 Who will star in Narcos: Mexico season 2?

 Diego Luna, best-known for his function as Cassian Andor in Rogue One: A Star Wars Story, performs the narco kingpin Felix Gallardo.
-Additionally starring are Tenoch Huerta (Get the Gringo) as Rafael Cara Quintero, newcomer Teresa Ruiz as Felix’s girlfriend Isabella Bautista, and Alejandro Edda (American Made, Worry the Strolling Lifeless) as Joaquin “El Chapo” Guzman, a protégé of Felix’s who would go on to grow to be the top of the Sinaloa Cartel.
+Additionally starring are Tenoch Huerta (Get the Gringo) as Rafael Cara Quintero, newcomer Teresa Ruiz as Felix’s girlfriend Isabella Bautista, and Alejandro Edda (American Made, Worry the Strolling Useless) as Joaquin “El Chapo” Guzman, a protégé of Felix’s who would go on to turn into the top of the Sinaloa Cartel.

 -